El Taco logo

 Mom in front of El Taco.
 It was located at 3297 Tweedy Blvd, South Gate, Ca. This was one of her promo shots that were placed in newspaper ads.

 Danny Lemos, Mom and Mike Kutsoginis.
-Zooming in on the menu, looks like you could get a Bean and Cheese Burrito for $0.55, a crispy ground beef Taco for $0.40 , or a Hot Dog with Mustard & Onion for only $0.50.
+Zooming in on the menu, looks like you could get a Bean and Cheese Burrito for $0.55, a crispy ground beef Taco for $0.40, or a Hot Dog with Mustard & Onion for only $0.50.

-Mom and Danny are standing behind the counter at the assembly area, with Mike K looking on from the back.
+Mom and Danny are standing behind the counter at the assembly area, with Mike Kutsoginis looking on from the back.
 There was a full kitchen area in the back, where all the food was cooked from scratch.

 October 1973.
-Dad making refried beans
+Dad making refried beans at El Taco.

 May 1973.
-Mom making refried beans
+Mom making refried beans at El Taco.

 The monster bean cooker!
 The entire purpose of this huge standalone pot was to make refried beans.
 It had its own internal heating system fueled by a gas line in wall.
 It had an exit spout on the bottom to empty water directly into a drain in the floor.
 We would prepare 40 pounds of beans at a time, twice a week!
 I say 'we' though either mom or dad or one of the employees would be doing the hard work, I was occasionally engaged in stirring, which my 11-year-old self thought was quite cool.